kenhkan/morrison/README.md

 In Morrison, inheriting the limitation of Unix convention of never closing standard streams (i.e. stdin, stdout, and stderr), the termination rule is slightly bent.
-By default, a process is always terminated when the internal logic returns with an exit code.
+By default, a process is always terminated when the internal logic returns with any exit code.
 That is, `terminate` is set to `on-exit`.

-To implement a component that deactivates rather than determinates upon exiting, set the property `terminate` to `on-error`.
-A process which terminates on error always deactivates, unless the internal logic returns a _non-zero_ exit code.
+To implement a component that deactivates rather than terminates upon exiting, set the property `terminate` to `on-error`.
+A process which is set to terminate on error always deactivates, unless the internal logic returns a _non-zero_ exit code.
 Such a process is only terminated either on error or all its upstream processes have terminated.

 If an `*on-termination*` output port is attached to a process, the exit code of the source process is sent in an IP to the corresponding target process when